Founded Aug 2023 · AI lab · Private (no SEC filings)

 Bain Capital Ventures, Hanabi Capital, D1 Capital.

 Primary sources: Cognition's March 12, 2024 launch post (seed lead + named angels) · Cognition's September 8, 2025 funding-round post (confirms Lux + 8VC as Series B co-leads, Founders Fund as Series C lead, and the existing-vs-new investor split for Series C).
-Series A lead investor identification draws on contemporaneous reporting.
+Series A lead investor identification and the Series D investor roster draw on contemporaneous reporting of Cognition's announcement (TechCrunch, May 27, 2026).

 Devin self-serve pricing